NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Peak building electricity outputs are listed below.
-Values are calculated as the maximum energy use for a timestep divided by the length of the timestep.
+Values are calculated as the maximum energy use for any individual timestep divided by the timestep length.

   ==================================  =============================================================
   Type                                Notes